corcor27/Introduction_to_R/_episodes/16-flow-control-R.md

 ### Comparison operators

 We have encountered ‘==’, it is used to check for equivalence.
-Thare are other comparison operators available to us.
+There are other comparison operators available to us.

 * ‘**<**’ Less than